Chihuahua City: Climate

 Chihuahua lies on the western side of the Chihuahuan Desert ecoregion and as such has a hot semi-arid climate (Köppen climate classification BSh).
 However, it is not as hot as most of the lower elevated portions of the desert to the east owing to an altitude of almost 1,500 m above sea level.

 Winters are mild with an average daytime temperature of 18.1 C and an average minimum temperature of 2 C in January, the coldest month.
 Occasionally, temperatures can exceed 26 C while cold fronts can push it below -10 C. Frosts are common during winter nights.
 During this time of the year, the climate is dry, with an average humidity around 46% and many days are sunny, averaging 15–18 clear days.
 Precipitation is rare, with only 1 or 3 days with measureable precipitation from December to March.
 Snowfall is somewhat uncommon in the city, normally with 2 snowfalls a year, although the surrounding area may receive three or four snowfalls.

 Summers are hot with June being the hottest month, averaging 33 C during the day and 19 C during the night.
 Temperatures can easily exceed 32 C on most days and it can occasionally exceed 38 C. Most of the precipitation falls during the summer months, when the monsoon moves up northwards, causing moist air from the Gulf of California and the Gulf of Mexico to move into the city.
 Afternoon storms are common during the monsoon season and they can be accompanied with hail and thunderstorms.
 The days are still warm to hot in July and August, though slightly cooler due to the presence of the rain, with an average high of 30 C. Humidity is also higher during this time, averaging 53%.

 March, April, October and November are transitional months that are unpredictable.
 Temperatures can reach up to 38.5 C in April while cold fronts can push it below freezing.
 Usually, these months have warm days, averaging 22 C to 28 C and cool nights (around 5 C to 11 C).
 During the months of March and April, there can be strong winds that cause dusts and sandstorms.

-The National Weather Service of Mexico (Servicio Meteorologico Nacional) reported that the warmest temperature ever recorded in the city is 41.6 C, while the coldest is -18 C on February 4, 2011.
+The National Weather Service of Mexico (Servicio Meteorologico Nacional) reports that the highest temperature ever recorded in the city is 41.6 C, while the lowest is -18 C on February 4, 2011.
 July 1973 is the record wettest month, with 242.5 mm.
 For a single day the record rainfall is 89.0 mm on August 24, 1966.
 Chihuahua averages 3,081 hours of sunshine per year, ranging from a low of 217 hours in December (about 7 hours of sunshine per day) to a high of 305 hours in May (about 9.8 hours of sunshine per day).